saadjs/Radiant/README.md

 2. Song Library

     - List of all the songs

-3. Play a Song
-4. Pause a Song
-5. Fast Forward a Song
-6. Rewind a Song
+    - Play/Choose the song from the library
+    - Highlight the currenty playing song in the library

+3. Songs Controls

+    - Play the song
+    - Pause the song
-7. Go to the Next Song
+    - Go to the next song
-8. Go to the Last Song
+    - Go to the last song
+    - Rewind the song
+    - Fast forward the song
+    - Show song playtime and total length
+    - Progress of the current song on the progress bar

+4. Control Song Volume

+    - Increase/Decrease the volume
+    - Mute/Unmute

 _Extras_